rgolang/rgo/README.md

 This is a small experimental programming language focused on simplicity, predictability, and explicit semantics.
 The compiler is written in Rust and lowers Rgo programs directly to NASM AMD64 assembly, producing ELF binaries that run on any AMD64 Linux system with hooks to standard libc (no LLVM, no JIT, and no garbage collector but with automatic garbage collection).

+It is statically typed, compiled, single static assignment, explicit continuation passing, declaration before use, automatically memory managed using linear types (No garbage collector) and with no runtime errors.

 The grammar file lives in: [grammar.peg](./grammar.peg)

 ## Highlights